 Italians are quite opinionated about their food.
 Eating well is important to us and with all the tv shows telling food facts in Italy, we definitely know a lot about choosing the right ingredients, knowing where to eat and what.
 Our Country has an incredible variety of regional recipes and local foods.
 Eating in Italy is one of the most amazing experience ever: if you’ve ever wanted to try a foodie trip, you should definitely start here.
-Let me offer you a taste of Italy, showing you not only the most famous Italian dishes, but also the specific regions of origin.
+Let me offer you a taste of Italy, showing you not only the most famous Italian dishes, but also the specific regions of origin so you can plan the perfect trip to Italy.
+I even have a handy guide to tipping in Italy, with Italian sentences you can use.
 This knowledge will also help you to avoid the tourist traps that might spoil your foodie exploration of our Country.

 Come on, let’s get ready for an Italian food tour!

 Excuse me but I really am biased.
 I couldn’t start my tour of the best food in Italy if not with… my beloved pizza from Naples!

 There’s nothing better than walking down the narrow “vicoli” in Naples.
 Following your nose, the scent of flour, wood-fired oven and tomato sauce, you’re probably going to find the best “pizza a portafoglio” ever.
 It happens all the times in the old part of our city, so if you’re going to visit via San Gregorio Armeno (Christmas Alley), be prepared.
 Over there you can still find delicious pizza used as street food, for as little as 1.50€, straight off the oven.

 Real Neapolitan pizza